dramos1993/dramos1993/README.md

 - 👋 Hi, I’m David Ramos!
 - 👀 I’m interested in programming, music, action movies, and Brazilian jiu jitsu!
 - 🌱 I’m currently learning Web Development, which includes HTML, CSS, Javascript and more, as well as learning openGL!
-- 📫 HEasiest way to reach me is by email at dramos1993@gmail.com!
+- 📫 The easiest way to reach me is by email at dramos1993@gmail.com!

 <!---
 dramos1993/dramos1993 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.